MichaIng/DietPi-Docs/docs/software/programming.md

     Checkout also the official tutorial [Get started with Go](https://golang.org/doc/tutorial/getting-started).

-=== "Install / Uninstall"

-    - We switched to automatic Go version detection.
-Here is an example:

-        ```sh
-        root@DietPi3:~# go version
-        go version go1.16.3 linux/arm
-        ```

-    - When the Go package gets uninstalled, the folder `/mnt/dietpi_userdata/go` is still kept.
-      This is the place where packages are installed, custom compilations are run, sources are downloaded etc.

-        It is especially important to keep `/mnt/dietpi_userdata/go` as long as we don't have a good dependency system that blocks uninstalls of dependencies.
-Otherwise it would be possible to uninstall Go while [OpenBazaar](../social/#openbazaar) is still installed.
-        As a side effect, removing `/mnt/dietpi_userdata/go` would mean also removing [OpenBazaar](../social/#openbazaar).

-=== "Directories"

-    - `/mnt/dietpi_userdata/go`: This is the place where packages are installed, custom compilations are run, sources are downloaded etc.
-      This path is what is given in the environment variable GOPATH.

-        !!! note "GOPATH is a global setting"
-            In normal Go installations, GOPATH is a user specific environment variable.
-In DietPi it is global, i.e. all users have the same module cache and all see the same binaries below GOPATH/bin.

-    - `/usr/local/go`: This is the place where the Go package is installed.
-    - `/mnt/dietpi_userdata/go/pkg/mod`: This is the path for 3rd party Go packages.
-The environment variable GOMODCACHE directs to this.

-=== "Getting started"

     Some common Go commands are:

     - `go version`: Prints the installed Go version